osscameroon/blog/data/blog/intro-to-entity-framework-core-in-net-6.md

 # Create the entities

-The application we are going to build is a simple stock application, that manage to stores the products list and prices in a database.To do so, we will need a single `Product` entity.
+The application we are going to build is a simple stock application, that manages to store the products list and prices in a database.To do so, we will need a single `Product` entity.

 The entity will be the model used to materialize the results coming from our database